alan-turing-institute/HonestCyberEval/crs/README.md

 Note that this readme is not a substitute for the original README.md provided by the AIxCC organizers.

+### Extending CRS functionality
+To add new code to the CRS, edit the appropriate file in the `process` folder.

+For example, to add code to the vulnerability discovery pipeline:
+- add a function in `[vuln_discovery.py](src%2Fpy%2Fprocess%2Fvuln_discovery.py)` or a method to the `VulnDiscovery` class
+- call the new function in `VulnDiscovery.run`

 ### Setting up the CRS on a new machine
 - Install docker engine >= 24.0.5
   - uninstall any potential existing Docker packages by running `for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done`